Table of contents

 If selected, each user will be able to be logged in from multiple browsers/devices at the same time.
 If not selected, a user will only be able to be logged in from one browser/device at any one time (logging in from another browser/device will automatically log out the previous session).Max Invalid Login Attempts

 To prevent unauthorized access and "brute force" attacks, your MIDAS can automatically "suspend" an account if a certain number of consecutive login attempts fail.
 Once an account becomes "suspended", the user who owns that account is sent an email containing a link allowing them to restore access to their account.
-Additionally, an administrator with sufficient privileges can "unlock" a suspended account via the Manage Users & Permissions.Device Control
+Additionally, an administrator with sufficient privileges can "unlock" a suspended account via the Manage Users & Permissions.Allowed IP Range

 (Cloud Hosted editions only)For increased security, you can limit who can access the MIDAS login page, based upon their Internet IP address, irrespective of whether they have a valid login for MIDAS.